Survey: Lack of Financial Literacy Means Lower Incomes, Less Savings

 - 18% of those who talked about money management at home report household income of less than $50,000.
 But for those who didn’t talk about money, almost a third — 31% — earn less than $50,000.

 Here are some other survey highlights:

-- Less than 15% of those surveyed talked about their family’s finances while growing up.
+- 13% of those surveyed talked about their family’s finances while growing up.

 - Only 20% of Americans learned about the importance of credit scores.